shaikhkalim/PythonPractice/README.md

 # PythonPractice
-Simple example do in python
+Simple example do in python test